Arkanius/laravel-github-actions/readme.md

 You may want to check [this blog post](https://kirschbaumdevelopment.com/news-articles/using-github-actions-to-setup-ci-cd-with-laravel-and-mysql) on how to use this container to run your Laravel tests with Github Actions.

-## Issues

-If you have any issues running your tests with this container, please open an issue or send a pull request.

 ## Credits